robj411/p2_drivers/code/costing/README.md

 where $i$ is inflation from 2018 to 2025.

-## 3.4 Procurement cost calculation:
+## 3.4 Procurement cost calculation

 Scenario 1: Annual demand under 6.6B